Deepcodepentester/football_events/README.md

 npm install.
 npm run dev.

-## with the above command will be up running
+## with the above command the project  will be up and running